IntelligentServiceLab/CLJT/README.md

+This repository is the Python implementation for the following paper:
-## CLJT: Web API Recommendation via Exploring Textual and Structural Semantics with Contrastive Learning and Joint Training
+> Guosheng Kang, Hongshuai Ren, Wanjun Chen, Jianxun Liu*, Buqing Cao, Yu Xu.
+Web API Recommendation via Exploring Textual and Structural Semantics with Contrastive Learning and Joint Training.
+IEEE Transactions on Network and Service Management, Vol. 22, No. 2, pp. 1558-1568, 2025.

 ### Introduction
 > To further improve the recommendation performance, this paper proposes an effective Web API recommendation approach via exploring textual and structural semantics with contrastive learning and joint training, named CLJT.
 ### Environment Requirment